PeteSacco/living-in-bliss-chatbot/docs/living-in-bliss-final-manuscript-cleaned.md

 7. Big ideas: Discovering profound scientific or philo- sophical truths
-8. Mortality: Encounters with life, death, and the fleet- ing nature of existence^44
+8. Mortality: Encounters with life, death, and the fleet- ing nature of existence

 Incorporating awe into daily life is not only possible but also transformative.
 Whether it’s watching a sunrise, reading a mind-expanding book, or witnessing human resilience, awe reminds us of life’s grandeur.
-I’ve since realized my youth was filled with moments of aweIP, which is probably why I am able to relatively easily invoke an internal state of awe in my daily meditation rou- tine.
+I’ve since realized my youth was filled with moments of awe, which is probably why I am able to relatively easily invoke an internal state of awe in my daily meditation rou- tine.
 I have learned that awe is not just an emotion; it is a gateway to a higher state of being.
 It humbles us, expands